Articles

 Chanteh

-A chanteh or bag is one of the handwoven nomads, which is defined in the Dehkhoda dictionary as “a bag for dervishes, which is made of carpet material and sewn like a bag, and is embroidered with leather around it and hung from the neck.”
-In this century, there are few people who think about camping.
+In this century, few people think about camping.
 Now the nomads have packed their tents and turned to the urban lifestyle.
-For this reason, it is not customary to use a bag to carry personal belongings as in the past.
+For this reason, it is not customary to use a nomadic bag to carry personal belongings as in the past.
 The nomads used bags to transport salt and flour.

 You can read: